 For other data processing activities, the PIPL departs from the solely consent-based approach of the CSL, enabling personal data to, for example, now also be processed where necessary for the conclusion or performance of a contract, or if the data is already in the public domain, in which case the data can be processed within a “reasonable scope” (Article 13).

-The law does not elaborate on the minimum provisions of a data transfer agreement and the CSA has yet to release a draft of the standard form data export agreement referred to in Article 38.
+The law does not elaborate on the minimum provisions of a data transfer agreement and the CAC has yet to release a draft of the standard form data export agreement referred to in Article 38.
 The requirements for data export agreements were, however, set out in some detail in the June 2019 draft of the Security Assessment Measures and followed at that time the outline of the EU’s standard contractual clauses.

 There are no exceptions for transfers to an overseas affiliate.
 Moreover, in a set of draft guidelines issued in 2017 (the draft Guidelines for Cross-Border Data Transfer), cross-border transfers were defined to include remote access from overseas.